rachelkoenig10/Standardized-Testing-Statistical_Summaries_and_Inference/README.md

-# Project 1: SAT & ACT Analysis
+# SAT & ACT Analysis

 ## Problem Statement
 How can we increase SAT participation rates in states with high score like North Dakota?
 Should the tests be mandatory if 100% partipation states have lower averages?
 If yes, should they be nationally standardized?
 Are they even helpful anymore since many colleges are dropping their requirement?